Ev3ryTh1ngN1c3/Employee-Tracker-with-SQL/README.md

   ## Project Motivation

-  for business owners
+  for business owners <br>
-  to be able to view & manage departments, roles & employees in the company this project helps organize & plan a business
+  to be able to view & manage departments, roles & employees in the company <br>
+  this project helps organize & plan a business <br>

   ## What Was Learned